Clement-Cardot/caerdydd/README.md

 - Git bash on Windows
 - Standard terminal on Linux/Mac

+If the script end without error, you should be ready to dev !

 ## Build for debugging
 ### Back
 - Run directly the Back-end with the "RUN" button on VS Code